ALIGN-analoglayout/ALIGN-public/align/schema/README.md

 1. Elementary models (RES, CAP, IND, PMOS, NMOS etc.) which come pre-defined by a given simulator
 2. Derived models (.MODEL statements in SPICE) which are usually declared by the PDK

-Both of these are handled in align.circuit using a single Model class:
+Both of these are handled in align.schema using a single Model class:
 ```python
 class Model(schema.BaseModel):
     name : str                 # Model Name